ipfs-inactive/blog/content/post/055-js-libp2p-0.26.md

 # ❤️ Huge thank you to everyone that made this release possible

-In alphabetical order, here are all the humans that contributed to the release:
+In alphabetical order, here are the 38 humans that made 429 contributions to this release:

 * [Abraham Elmahrek](https://github.com/generalpiston) (1 PR, 1 issue, 2 comments)
 * [Alan Shaw](https://github.com/alanshaw) (1 PR, 6 reviews, 5 comments)